 Behavioural activation (BA) provides a simple, effective treatment for depression which can be delivered in a group setting or to individuals.
 This schema provides the costs for group-based BA which is delivered over 12 one-hour sessions by two mental health nurses on post-qualification pay bands with no previous formal therapy training.
-They received five days training in BA and one hour clinical supervision fortnightly from the principal investigator.
-Sessions are usually attended by 10 people.
+They received five days training in BA and one hour clinical supervision fortnightly from the principal investigator.1 Sessions are usually attended by 10 people.
 Costs are based on Agenda for Change (AfC) band 7, the grade normally used for this service.
-However, if we base the costs on AfC band 5, the cost per session per person is £17 (£19 with qualifications) and for 12 sessions £205 (£225 with qualifications).
-Figures have been uprated to 2019/2020 values.
+However, if we base the costs on AfC band 5, the cost per session per person is £19 (£21 with qualifications) and for 12 sessions £231 (£251 with qualifications).1 Figures have been uprated to 2020/2021 values.

-Costs and unit estimation 2019/2020 value Notes A. Wages/salary £81,994 per year Based on the mean full-time equivalent basic salary for two mental health nurses on AfC band 7 of the 2019/2020 NHS staff earnings estimates.
-B. Salary oncosts £25,889 per year Employer's national insurance is included plus 14.38 per cent of salary for contribution to superannuation.
+Costs and unit estimation 2020/2021 value Notes A. Wages/salary £84,752 per year Based on the mean full-time equivalent basic salary for two mental health nurses on AfC band 7 of the 2019/2020 NHS staff earnings estimates.
+B. Salary oncosts £26,783 per year Employer's national insurance is included plus 14.38 per cent of salary for contribution to superannuation.
 C. Qualifications £17,489 per year Qualification costs have been calculated using the method described in Netten et al. (1998).
 This cost is for 2 mental health nurses.
-D. Training for behavioural activation £687 per year Training costs were calculated by facilitators' hourly rate for the duration of the training (35 hours) divided by the number of participants attending (n=10) (£235 per therapist).
+D. Training for behavioural activation £723 per year Training costs were calculated by facilitators' hourly rate for the duration of the training (35 hours) divided by the number of participants attending (n=10) (£235 per therapist).
 Supervision costs were based on 1-hour fortnightly contact for 40 weeks (£3,056 per therapist); 12 session behavioural protocol (£228 per therapist).
 These costs have been annuitised over the working life of the nurse.
 E. Overheads Taken from the 2013/2014 financial accounts for 10 community trusts.
-Management, administration and estates staff £26,431 per year Management and other non-care staff costs were 24.5 per cent of direct care salary costs and included administration and estates staff.
-Non-staff £41,211 per year Non-staff costs were 38.2 per cent of direct care salary costs.
+Management, administration and estates staff £34,899 per year Management and other non-care staff costs were 24.5 per cent of direct care salary costs and included administration and estates staff.
+Non-staff £50,637 per year Non-staff costs were 38.2 per cent of direct care salary costs.
 They include costs to the provider for office, travel/transport, publishing, training courses and conferences, supplies and services (clinical and general), and utilities such as water, gas and electricity.
-F. Capital overheads £8,942 per year Based on the new-build and land requirements of NHS facilities (2 offices) but adjusted to reflect shared use of both treatment and non-treatment space.
+F. Capital overheads £10,204 per year Based on the new-build and land requirements of NHS facilities (2 offices) but adjusted to reflect shared use of both treatment and non-treatment space.
 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
 Working time 42 weeks per year 37.5 hours per week Unit costs are based on 1,573 hours per year: 210 working days minus sickness absence and training/study days as reported for all NHS staff groups.
-Duration of contact One-hour sessions included direct treatment time of 40-50 minutes and administration.
-Unit costs available 2019/2020 (costs including qualifications given in brackets) Cost per session per persor attending a group £ 17 (£19); Cost per 12 group sessions per person £205 (£225)
+Duration of contact One hour sessions included direct treatment time of 40-50 minutes and administration. · · · · · · qualifications given in brackets) Cost per session per perso n attending the group £19 (£21) Cost per 12 group sessions per person £231 (£250).

-&lt;sup>1 Ekers, D., Godfrey, C., Gilbody, S., Parrott, S., Richards, D., Hammond, D. & Hayes, A. (2011) Cost utility of behavioural activation delivered by the non-specialist, British Journal of Psychology, 199, 510-511.
+1 Ekers, D., Godfrey, C., Gilbody, S., Parrott, S., Richards, D., Hammond, D. & Hayes, A. (2011) Cost utility of behavioural activation delivered by the nonspecialist, British Journal of Psychology, 199, 510-511.